Demystifying Figure AI pricing: What we know in 2026

 The price would likely depend on the number of robots required, the complexity of tasks they need to perform, the level of ongoing support, and specific software licenses.
 Each deal is custom-negotiated.

-The company’s astronomical valuation reflects investor confidence in a future multi-trillion-dollar humanoid robot industry.
-This high valuation is built on the expectation of selling millions of units, suggesting that while initial enterprise costs are high, there’s a long-term goal for wider deployment.
+Figure AI's Series C closed in September 2025 at a $39 billion post-money valuation, a roughly 15x jump from its $2.6 billion Series B. That astronomical figure reflects investor confidence in a future multi-trillion-dollar humanoid robot industry, built on the expectation of selling millions of units.
+So while initial enterprise costs are high, there's a long-term goal for wider deployment.

 Article by